immanuelw/paperdata/README.md

 		Backups the entire paperdata database, loading all into a created folder labeled with time and data -- separated .psv files by table.

+	papermd5.py & md5_daemon.py:
+		Creates md5sums for all files without in paperdistiller for quicker loading into paperdata.

 	***DATABASE DESCRIPTION***